Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 `/scoreboard objectives setdisplay sidebar maze_ settings`

-Copy Code

-See step on the right_ The remaining column is~
+See the column "step_remaine" on the right: "~"

 The internal construction can also be viewed through the spectator mode, and the creation mode can be F3+N